spitzc32/Project-ECU/README.md

 ### What is the problem

-In reponse of the government to the pandemic, a community quarrantine is issued.
-The first one to be affected in access will be the necessary services as they focus on implementing the community quarrantine with few counter measures.
-As such, people that are in need of these services are qeueing in an overwhelming matter, making the quarrantine harder and harder to bear.
-If such services were provided, we could migitate the number of uncooperative people to further implement the quarrantine whilst preventing the extension of the quarrantine.
+In reponse of the government to the COVID-19 pandemic, a community quarrantine is issued.
+As a result, a great impact on the community's essential services couldn't take the overwhelming number of people in need of this services.
+The blow of the quarrantine and the astounding number of cases could have been migitated if there was an early on contact tracer and service provider online to help guide people in need of this services.
+This is the matter we had fewer counter-measures for therefore the effects of uncooperative people are steadily increasing.

 ### How can Technology help?

+Contact tracing and Services can be provided through the right amount of information it needs to disclose.
+As such, the need of a platform to interact and secure information in a local manner is essential if we want the number of uncooperative people to migitate.

-Local communities can further collaborate in community services and activities through providing the basic services via information sharing and tracking to ease up the burden of impacted local business and volunteer events that could be of help to the community.
-Collaboration through information and awareness is what we promote, so that those with the will and idea could promote them with ease with this platform.
+To do so,a platform for local communities to further collaborate in community services and activities through providing the basic services via information sharing and tracking to ease up the burden of impacted local business and volunteer events that could be of help to the community.
+Collaboration through information and awareness is what we need to promote, so that those with the will and idea could promote them with ease with this platform.

 ### The Idea
 Providing the basic services via information sharing and tracking alongside with the call of opportunity can give people a virtual interaction they need to help in the times of crisis such as the COVID-19 pandemic.
 Users can assess situations and track ongoing events that needs a local level of cooperation on a live feed in order to fully track the situation at hand.